ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aa.md

 * Platforms can choose to make a single container span two spaces.
 There is no strict rule for how wide or tall box containers should be, but it is strongly advised not to have containers of different heights next to each other (see diagram below).

 ![A screenshot of the medium level AA UI showing good and bad placement](/attestations-style-guide/images/medium-ui-placement.png "A screenshot of the medium level AA UI showing good and bad placement")
+_A screenshot of the medium level AA UI showing good and bad placement_

 Note: the cards can either span the full width of the available page space, or they can occupy only the minimum width necessary for accessible visibility of information.